tactik8/group8/README.md

-# Unit8
-Tactik8 supplier information site.

 # Welcome to Tactik8
 The purpose of this site is to provide you with the information you need to effectively work with Tactik8 team.

+# Getting started
+Fill out the new supplier form (

 # Guidelines
 ## Autonomy